mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 ### Requests for help

-- Let me know if you have suggestions for a video call platform that meets these criteria:
+Let me know if you have suggestions for a video call platform that meets these criteria:

 - Must: Support up to 10 attendees for 90-minute calls.
+- Must: Allow participants to join the call without creating a new account or installing software on their device.
 - Must: Cost $80/mo or less.
 - Nice to have: Allows me to record video calls.